Reproducing subgroups of $Sp(2,\mathbb{R})$. Part I: algebraic classification: Introduction

 From the point of view of analysis, one should think of $\Sigma$ as encoding translations and $H$ as the group of geometric ``deformations'' such as, for example, shearings or possibly anisotropic dilations, or combinations of both.
 Thus, a group in the class $\cE$ is, by definition, a connected semidirect product $G=\Sigma\rtimes H$.
 All these groups lie inside the standard maximal parabolic subgroup $Q$ of $\Spdr$ described in \eqref{maxPAR}, but, in general, they are not parabolic, nor do they fill up the class of connected Lie subgroups of $Q$, as we show below.
-Hence, this is a non trivial class and we actually conjecture that if $G$ is a connected reproducing subgroup of $\Spdr$, then, modulo extensions by compact factors, $G$ is conjugate within $\Spdr$ to a closed subgroup of $Q$; for any such group $G$, in turn, there exists a naturally associated group in the class $\cE$ that is reproducing if and only if $G$ is such (see part two).
+As one realizes after the classification, $\cE$ is a nontrivial class, perhaps not much smaller than the family including all reproducing subgroups of $\Spdr$: we actually conjecture that if $G$ is a connected reproducing subgroup of $\Spdr$, then, modulo extensions by compact factors, $G$ is conjugate within $\Spdr$ to a Lie subgroup of $Q$.
+Furthermore, at the present stage, the theory initiated in~\cite{DeDe11} treats only semidirect products and is thus not applicable to the full class of Lie subgroups of $Q$, which is described in Proposition~\ref{triplette}.
+We therefore content ourselves with those in the class $\cE$, which is actually rich enough to contain both significant known cases and several new examples, at times surprising.

 In the two papers, of which this is the first, we accomplish one of the main objectives of our research project, namely the classification, for $d=2$, of all the reproducing groups in $\cE$, together with the relevant analytic information.
 The classification we are after, of course, must be done modulo some reasonable and pertinent notion of equivalence.
 This is a rather delicate issue, as we now illustrate, and is one of the central points of our work.
 The most natural notion of equivalence is algebraic.
 In Lie theoretic terms, it is just conjugation modulo $MA$, where $MAN$ is the Langlands decomposition of $Q$.
 The matrices in $MA$ are the block diagonal elements in $Q$ and conjugation by them preserves the class $\cE$.
 As explained in Proposition~\ref{conjugation}, every $y\in MA$ sends any $G\in\cE$ into $yGy^{-1}\in\cE$ and actually maps vector components into vector components (i.e. $\Sigma$ to $\Sigma'$, because $MA$ normalizes $N$) and homogeneous components into homogeneous components (i.e. $H$ to $H'$, because $MA$ normalizes itself).
 No other symplectic matrix has this property on all of $\cE$.
 Furthermore, this equivalence yields the equivalence of the restrictions of the metaplectic representation, groups in the same equivalence class are either all reproducing or none of them is, and the sets of admissible vectors in a reproducing class are in one-to-one correspondence via the unitary equivalences induced by $\mu(y)$.